On Setting A Fitness Goal And Sticking To It

 Do what you enjoy – not what you don’t

 It can be a difficult slog to wake up early to go to boot camp, or take time out from Netflix to train for a fun run.
 I feel you.
 One of the most important things to remember here is to set yourself goals with exercises that you actually enjoy.
 Maybe boot camp isn’t your thing, but a Zumba class makes you feel alive.

 Try different things, figure out what makes you and your body feel good, and stick with that.
 Then, add in incentives.
 If you get excited over hitting step goal counts or competing with mates, try out the Qantas Wellbeing App.
 And don’t forget to reward yourself for hard work!

 Hit your proposed fitness goal every day for a week?
 Treat yourself.
 Given that gym membership a huge workout over the past month?
 You must be sore, time to get a massage.
 Managed to run 30 full minutes without keeling over in the middle of the street?
 Take yourself out for a nice brunch.

 Getting fitter doesn’t have to be all pain, no gain.
 When you’re setting your goals, add in rewards for yourself when you reach particular milestones – and of course, make sure you treat yourself if you’re just having a bit of a bad day.

 Getting fitter doesn’t have to be a chore, and you don’t need to punish yourself for missing a day or eating a pizza straight after you go to the gym – we’re all human.

-The Qantas Assure App can help you set goals and stick to them.
-Want to learn more about the Qantas Assure App, Qantas Assure Health or Travel Insurance?
+The Qantas Wellbeing App can help you set goals and stick to them.
+Want to learn more about the Qantas Wellbeing App, Qantas Health Insurance or Travel Insurance?
 Find everything you need here.
 Ready to download the App?
 Head here for iOS, and here for Android.